 - Teaching Arrangements

 There are six weeks of laboratory classes, in three 2-week blocks, and students are assigned to one of four lab streams.

-The recommended text book for GENE 222 is: Introduction to Genetic Analysis (Griffiths, Wessler, Carroll, Doebley), 11th Edition.
+The recommended text book for GENE 222 is: Introduction to Genetic Analysis (Griffiths, Doebley, Peichel and Wassarman), 12th edition.
 Earlier editions of this book are also satisfactory if you have access to a copy.

 - Graduate Attributes Emphasised